 Hello, World!
-It’s another day and it’s another interesting topic to discuss about.
+It’s another day and it’s another interesting topic to discuss.
 Today I would like to call this as discussion not really a lesson.
-I would like to tell you about such an essential thing in music that is all above the course we’ve gone thru this far.
+I would like to tell you about such an essential thing in music that is all above the course we’ve gone through this far.
 This is time for talking about playing guitar by ear.

 By ear is a part of everything you play.
 I mean that doing this practice; it rules out popular questions that guitarists may have, such as:

 - How to play this song?